Carbide End Mill Feed & Speed Calculator

 Material Starting Note

 These calculator values are starting points only.
-Reduce feed rate, depth of cut, or spindle load if you see excessive heat, chatter, poor finish, tool deflection, chip packing, or premature tool wear.
+Reduce feed rate, depth of cut, or spindle load if you see excessive heat, chatter, poor finish, tool deflection, chip packing, rubbing, work hardening, or premature tool wear.

 ← Back to all feed and speed charts